finix-payments/finix-flex-docs-generator/sections/payment_instruments/verification/response.md

 #### Online Gambling Block Indicator.

-Indicates if the card can receive push-payments for online gambling payouts
+Indicates if the card can receive push-payments for online gambling payouts.

 Letter | Description
 ------ | -------------------------------------------------------------------